vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 Generate named keypair
 ----------------------

-Named keypairs can be used on a interface basis, if configured.
+Named keypairs can be used on a interface basis when configured.
 If multiple WireGuard interfaces are being configured, each can have their own keypairs.

-The commands below will generate 2 keypairs, which are not related to each other.
+The commands below generates 2 keypairs unrelated to each other.

 .. code-block:: none